The Kubernetes platform.

 Applications are identified by a unique name for easy reference.
 If you do not specify a name when creating your application, Workflow generates one for you.
 Workflow also manages related information, including domain names, SSL certificates, and developer-provided configuration.

 The builder component processes incoming

 If your application is using a buildpack, builder will launch an ephemeral job to extract and execute the packaging instructions.
 The resulting application artifact is stored by the platform for execution during the run stage.

-If instead builder finds a Dockerfile, it follows those instructions to create a Docker image.
+If instead builder finds a Dockerfile, it follows those instructions to create a Container image.
 The resulting artifact is stored in a Drycc-managed registry which will be referenced during the run stage.

 If another system already builds and packages your application, that container artifact can be used directly.
-When referencing an external Docker image, the builder component doesn't attempt to repackage your app.
+When referencing an external Container image, the builder component doesn't attempt to repackage your app.

 During the release stage, a build is combined with application configuration to create a new, numbered release.
 New releases are created any time a new build is created or application configuration is changed.
 Tracking releases as a "write-only ledger" this way makes it easy to rollback to any previous release.

 The run stage deploys the new release to the underlying Kubernetes cluster by changing the Deployment object which references the new release.
 By managing the desired replica count, Workflow orchestrates a zero-downtime, rolling update of your application.
 Once successfully updated, Workflow removes the last reference to the old release.
 Note that during the deploy, your application will be running in a mixed mode.

 Workflow treats all persistent services such as databases, caches, storage, messaging systems, and other backing services as resources managed separately from your application.
 This philosophy aligns with Twelve-Factor best practices.